This post may contain affiliate links. Please see disclosure policy here.

 These Crescent Rolls are soft, buttery and delicious.
 They are the perfect addition to any holiday meal or Sunday dinner.

-If I had to choose my favorite holiday meal menu item it would be homemade rolls, every time, every holiday.
-You can have the turkey, mashed potatoes and gravy – give me the rolls!
+If I had to choose my favorite holiday meal menu item it would be homemade crescent rolls, every time, every holiday.
+You can have the turkey, mashed potatoes and gravy and dessert, give me all the dinner rolls!

 My sausage and cornbread dressing is a close second at Thanksgiving but a homemade roll is heaven.

 I have lots of different yeast roll recipes here on the blog but today’s recipe is one of my favorites.
-It is a recipe that was given to my mother by a sweet Danish woman named Anna who was an amazing cook.
+This homemade crescent rolls recipe was given to my mother by a sweet Danish woman named Anna who was an amazing cook.

-My mom is the resident roll maker in our family and this is the recipe she uses.
+My mom was always the resident crescent roll maker in our family and this is the recipe she used.

 How to Make Crescent Rolls